Ozzie Albies Preview, Player Props: Braves vs. Pirates

 Ozzie Albies At The Plate

-- Among the qualifying hitters in baseball, he ranks 60th in batting average, 84th in on-base percentage, and 18th in slugging.
+- Among qualifying hitters, he ranks 69th in batting average, while his on-base percentage ranks 93rd and he is 20th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.